-Validity of Research in Question

-The existing body of research discussed so far has claimed that “perception is a function of the perceiver’s abilities” (Witt, 2011).
+Validity of Research in Question.
+The existing body of research discussed has claimed that “perception is a function of the perceiver’s abilities” (Witt, 2011).
 This falls into the general category of top-down effects.
 According to the action-specific perception account, higher-level cognition (i.e., how difficult we believe a task is, our ability/skill to perform that task, etc.) can directly influence lower-level perception of objects or experiences.
 However, extant research into action-specific perception research is flawed, and it is uncertain whether it demonstrates true top-down effects, or whether the top-down effects that it claims to demonstrate are conflated by the influences of confounding factors (Firestone & Scholl, 2016).
 Attention has been drawn to the validity of these studies and experimental flaws that call into question top-down findings.
-Firestone and Scholl (2016), in their criticism of research involving top-down effects, outline several “pitfalls” which have the potential to compromise the integrity of findings.
+Firestone and Scholl (2016), in their criticism of research involving top-down effects, outline several “pitfalls” that have the potential to compromise the integrity of findings.
 One of our motivations for choosing to build upon the work of Witt and Sugovic (2010) in the present study is to determine whether the effect still holds once we eliminate the pitfalls that plagued their study.
 We specifically address the pitfalls of memory confluence and task demand.

-Memory Pitfall Elimination

-According to Firestone & Scholl’s (2016) pitfall of memory, if participants are asked to recall a perceptual experience, their report may not be consistent with their actual perceptual experience.
+Memory Pitfall Elimination.
+According to Firestone & Scholl’s (2016) pitfall of memory, if participants are asked to recall a perceptual experience, their reports may not be consistent with their actual perceptual experiences.
 Memories distort even over a brief period of time, and any after-the-fact account cannot be treated as reliable.
-Further, memory is an element of higher-level cognition, and cannot be treated as equivalent to lower-level online perception.
-Thus, studies claiming to have found “top-down effects” that rely on participants’ reported recollections of perceptions may not have found a true top-down effect (i.e., a direct effect on perception from cognition) and, rather, may have identified an indirect effect of memory on perceptual recall.
-The vast majority of research into “action-specific perception” falls into this pitfall, and Witt & Sugovic’s (2016) study is no exception.
-They fall into the memory pitfall in two respects.
-First of all, they ask participants to memorize “fast” and “slow” speeds in advance, then ask participants to compare the trial balls’ speeds to those memorized speeds.
-Furthermore, they ask participants to make this judgment after the trials are complete– thus, relying on participants’ memory of motion, rather than their online experience of motion.
-In essence, they are asking participants to compare a memory (of the trial ball’s speed) to another memory (of the preset “fast” and “slow” speeds).
+Further, memory is an element of higher-level cognition and cannot be treated as equivalent to lower-level online perception.
+Thus, studies claiming to have found top-down effects that rely on participants’ reported recollections of perceptions may not have found a true top-down effect (i.e., a direct effect on perception from cognition) and, rather, may have identified an indirect effect of memory on perceptual recall.
+Much of the research that targets action-specific perception incorporates this pitfall, and Witt & Sugovic’s (2010) study is no exception.
+Witt and Sugovic (2010) fall into the memory pitfall in two respects.
+First, they ask participants to memorize “fast” and “slow” speeds in advance, then ask participants to compare the trial balls’ speeds to those memorized speeds.
+Furthermore, they ask participants to make this judgment after the trials are complete– thus, relying on participants’ memory of motion, rather than on their online experience of motion.
+In essence, they are asking participants to compare a memory (of the trial ball’s speed) to another memory (of the preset fast and slow speeds).